frconor-ebook/meditations/_posts/2025-04-06-chalice-possumus-we-can.md

 When we make a petition for something, when we pray, we ought to be disposed towards accepting above all the Will of God---even when it doesn\'t accord or run parallel with our wishes.

-"His Majesty knows best what is suitable for us; it\'s not for us to advise him what to give us, for he can rightly reply that we do not know what we ask."
-(St. Teresa of Avila, *Interior Castle*, 2, 8).
+"His Majesty knows best what is suitable for us; it\'s not for us to advise him what to give us, for he can rightly reply that we do not know what we ask" (Teresa of Avila, *Interior Castle*).

 He wants us to ask Him for what we need and what we want.
 But above all, He wants us to conform our will to His.
 And we know that He will always give us what is best.

 James and John ask for a place of honor in the new Kingdom.
 Jesus talks to them about redemption.
 He asks them if they are ready to suffer with Him.
-He uses the familiar Hebrew image of a chalice, which symbolizes the will of God for an individual---referred to in the Psalms.
+He uses the familiar Hebrew image of a chalice, which symbolizes the will of God for an individual---referred to in the Psalms (*cf*.
+Ps.
+16:5).
 The Lord\'s is a bitter chalice, which will turn to "a chalice of blessings" (Isa.
 51:17-22) for all men*.*

 Drinking the cup of another was a sign of deep friendship and of readiness to share a common destiny.
 It is to this intimate relationship that Our Lord invites those who wish to follow Him.